babernethy/babernethy.github.io/_posts/2024-11-13-The-Seven-Stages-of-Job-Satisfaction.md

 ---
-title: The Seven Stages of Job Satisfaction
+title: 'The Seven Stages of Job Satisfaction'
-description: >-
+excerpt: 'The mental stages job seekers go through over time, and the main factors that influence movement and decisions.'
+description: 'The mental stages job seekers go through over time, and the main factors that influence movement and decisions.'
+category: 'jobs'
+tags: [ 'popular', 'jobs', 'thinking']
+comments: true
+header:
+  teaser: /assets/images/1__yhN__HoiuXBt2ir27AYSb1Q.png
-  The mental stages job seekers go through over time, and the main factors that influence movement and decisions.
+  tagline: 'The mental stages job seekers go through over time, and the main factors that influence movement and decisions.'
-categories: []
-keywords: []
+toc: true
 ---

 At times in my career, I have been blessed to be “In The Zone” and seemingly working in my sweet spot — my “dream job.”
 Doing exciting and fulfilling things with other amazing people, having success, and meeting my personal and professional goals.
 But seasons change, challenges come, and I develop a “Wandering Eye,” or in a few cases, had to change as the job was changing or ending.